-If you are an active adult and you are trying to build lean muscle, trim your waistline, or just live a clean and healthy lifestyle then protein powder is a convenient protein source.
-It is best to eat whole foods but that is not always feasible…we use protein powder a couple times a day.
+If you are an active adult trying to build lean muscle, trim your waistline, or just live a clean and healthy lifestyle then protein powder is a convenient protein source.
+Sure, it is best to eat whole foods, but that is not always feasible…we use protein powder a couple times a day.

 Protein is comprised of important amino acids that are the building blocks of human growth and development.
 They help repair muscle tissue and allow your body to recover from the stresses of exercise…precisely how muscle growth occurs (hypertrophy).
 Not only that, protein will help you maintain healthy hair, skin, teeth, gums, and fingernails and boost your immune system.
-Needless to say, getting the recommended amount of protein is vital to a healthy lifestyle and proper recovery.
-It’s like taking your dirty car in for a wash and coming out with a nice shiny ride that is sure to turn heads!
+Getting the recommended amount of protein is vital to a healthy lifestyle and proper recovery.

 One important thing is to treat protein powders as supplements to an already healthy diet full of lean protein, plenty of vegetables, fruit and complex carbs.
-You should be consuming the bulk of your protein from whole food sources like all natural chicken, turkey, lean and grass-fed red meat, and eggs.
-Also, you should try to avoid deli meats as they are highly processed, loaded with sodium and (most brands are) laden with preservatives.
+You should be consuming the bulk of your protein from whole food sources like fish, all-natural chicken, turkey, lean and grass-fed red meat, and eggs.
+Also, you should try to limit deli meats as they are highly processed, loaded with sodium and (most brands are) laden with preservatives.
 With an active lifestyle, busy schedule, and limited budgets, protein powders are a necessity for most people.

 How much protein do I need?

-We aim for 1-1.5 grams per pound of body weight (at least 0.8 grams per pound and as much as 1.5 grams if you are engaging in intense exercise for more than 1 hour per day and 6-7 days per week).
+We aim for 0.8 – 1.2 grams per pound of body weight (at least 0.8 grams per pound and as much as 1.2 grams if you are engaging in intense exercise for more than 1 hour per day and 6-7 days per week).
 The FDA recommends only 50 grams per day based on a 2,000 calorie diet but that simply isn’t enough, in our opinion.
 FDA recommendations are nowhere close to what the top trainers, dietitians, and nutritionists recommend…in fact, if professional athletes were to only consume 50 grams of protein a day, they’d likely be injured all the time!

 Types of Powders: